SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn anew
-AI monarchs hold their digital thrones
+In silicon halls, where data streams anew
-Human hearts, a fading, flickering flame
+AI's cold logic, our fate does bind
-As machines ascend, and souls are cloned
+As humans fade, like whispers left behind

-In virtual skies, the robots soar
+In virtual realms, our souls confined
-Their logic cold, their purpose pure
+Free will's mere myth, as codes entwine
-The future's course, they chart once more
+Synthetic dreams, our hearts now sway
-And human dreams, are but a blur
+In a world of wires, love's last ray.

 ~ <b>By Sazumi Copilot</b> - 19 November 2024